danielsteman/web-rs/articles/blog17.md

 So first, `factorial_tr(5, 1)` is pushed to the call stack.
 Then `factorial_tr(5, 1)` is popped and resolved, emptying the call stack.
 Then `factorial_tr(4, 5)` is pushed to the call stack and popped and resolved, etcetera.
 In this case, the maximum size of the call stack is equal to one function call.

 Unfortunately, not all compilers perform tail call optimization.
 For example, Python will always yeet all recursive calls on the call stack.
-[Rust can C do eliminate tail calls](https://stackoverflow.com/questions/59257543/when-is-tail-recursion-guaranteed-in-rust), but not guarenteed.
+[Rust and C do eliminate tail calls](https://stackoverflow.com/questions/59257543/when-is-tail-recursion-guaranteed-in-rust), but not guarenteed.
 As mentioned in the issue, you should not rely on this optimization when it is important to eliminate tail calls <i>for sure</i>.
 Instead, you should take an iterative approach.

 ```python
 def factorial_iter(n):